VMjack64/SOC-Homelab/PART13BONUS.md

 As I continued correlating batch scripts, I found myself encountering even more scripts to correlate.
 By this point, I was growing fatigued and uncertain on how long this chain will go before the interesting stuff finally shows up.
 So, I changed my approach - I stopped correlating the scripts through process GUIDs, and instead ran a query that shows a table of all the event codes involved after the time the malware was ran:
 ![](/screenshots/367.png)

 From here, I began searching through the event codes that are likely to indicate the presence of malware.
-I’ve filtered out destination port 3389 (RDP) as I’ve looked into it and found no successful attempts from any outside entity.
+I’ve filtered out destination port 3389 (RDP) as I looked into it and found no successful attempts from any outside entity.

 starting from bottom to top, or least # of events to highest, for the sake of manageability: